AdrianMartinezGit/FigmaMyLife/README.md

-# Figma My Life
+# Figma your Life
 Adrian Martinez
 <br>
 10 / 24 / 2023 - 3:30 PM
 <br>
-Figma My Life
+Figma your Life
 <br>
 A functional website about your life (or a fictional character you like)
 <br>